 “In another writer’s hands, Alva Vanderbilt’s immense wealth and carefully calculated life might have proved barriers to readerly sympathy.
 But Fowler’s portrait is so nuanced, so complicated by context, and so informed by her own capacious generosity that we can’t help being drawn in.
 A Well-Behaved Woman is a deeply and sympathetically imagined guess as to who Alva might have been.
 This is a wonderful book!”

-—Karen Joy Fowler, New York Times bestselling author of six novels including The Jane Austen Book Club and We Are All Completely Beside Ourselves, and three short story collections.
+~Karen Joy Fowler, New York Times bestselling author of six novels including The Jane Austen Book Club and We Are All Completely Beside Ourselves.
 She has been the recipient of a PEN/Faulkner Award and short-listed for the Man Booker Prize.

 “A Well-Behaved Woman is a gem: a fascinating tale of Gilded Age manners and mores, and one remarkable woman’s attempts to transcend them.
 Therese Anne Fowler, the immensely gifted writer who gave us all new insights into Zelda Fitzgerald in her novel, Z, has done it again for Alva Vanderbilt Belmont.”